DanaAnad/JsonServerAngularMusicApp/README.md

 - download or clone the repository.
 - install Node JS, NPM and Angular CLI on your computer using yarn install or npm install command in shell.

-Open your terminal of choice and :
+Open your terminal of choice and navigate to the app folder.
-Run `json-server --watch db.json` to start the server that holds the database.
+Run `json-server --watch db.json` to start the database server that holds the songs.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding